 - Spelling Games: Scrabble Junior edition, word scavenger hunts, hangman, crossword puzzles, Word Play, and Quiddler.

 My kids have seven language arts lessons a week.
 They can choose to do something once a day, or batch it up.
-So one day, kids might choose to do Brave Writer (super fun writing curriculum) with me, or play Scrabble, or they might choose to do Wordly Wise on their own, or play Quiddler with their siblings, or play with letter tiles (All about Spelling), or write a letter to a friend, or work on their book journals.
+So one day, kids might choose to do Brave Writer (super fun writing curriculum) with me, or play writing games, or they might choose to do Wordly Wise on their own, or play Quiddler with their siblings, or play with letter tiles (All about Spelling), or write a letter to a friend, or work on their book journals.

 The choice is theirs, but we do take a Spelling Test once a year.
 I need it for my own peace of mind as proof that our method is working (and it does).